 Predictable monthly costs.
 This may seem like old news, but many companies don’t realize just how much they can save by moving their communications to the cloud.
 By hosting a phone system over the Internet, businesses are charged on an “as needed” basis, paying only for what they use.
 That makes cloud-based communication systems especially cost-effective for small businesses-eliminating the need to pay for the installation and maintenance of a traditional phone system.

-Outsource IT support to the provider.
+Get managed IT services that eliminate the hassles of working with broken, unreliable, or inefficient technology.
 The management of an on-site solution can be expensive.
 Because of the complexity of today’s communications systems, it can often take an entire IT department to manage.
-Cloud-based communications can alleviate the burden by eliminating maintenance, IT work load and some of the more costly internal infrastructure, including servers and storage systems.
+Cloud-based communications can alleviate the burden by eliminating maintenance, IT workload, and some of the more costly internal infrastructure, including servers and storage systems.
+However, if you are using Amazon Web Services and not Google Cloud, you might want to consider availing AWS managed services to help protect your business from any security breach event and also take quick action in case one does occur.

 4. Vendor Management